bbauska/Coursera-React/README.md

 -   Understand the architecture of an React application

--   Scaffold out a starter React application using *create-react-app*, the command line tool
+-   Scaffold out a starter React application using <i>create-react-app</i>, the command line tool

 ## Front-end JavaScript Frameworks and Libraries Overview